bluerobotics/retired-ardusub-docs/pages/firmware.md

 # Parameter Files

 These files have the recommended parameters for ArduSub, making it easy to setup and update parameters on your vehicle.
-Note that these do not include joystick setup parameters because the button mapping is different depending on the operating system used.
+These parameters will not adjust your accelerometer calibration, compass calibration, or motor directions, but will change joystick button setup, PID controller values, and all other parameters.

-<i class="fa fa-download" aria-hidden="true"></i> [Coming Soon]()
+<i class="fa fa-download" aria-hidden="true"></i> [Standard ArduSub Parameters](http://firmware.ardusub.com/parameters/latest/bluerov2.params)